ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 # Updates to RFCs 4341, 5681, 9002, 9260, and 9438 {#rfc-updates}

-## RFC 4341: The Datagram Congestion Control Protocol (DCCP) CCID2
+## RFC 4341: The Datagram Congestion Control Protocol (DCCP) Congestion Control ID (CCID) 2

-### Specification

-{{Section 5.1 of !RFC4341}} states:

->There are currently no standards governing TCP's use of the congestion window during an application-limited period.
-In particular, it is possible for TCP's congestion window to grow quite large during a long uncongested period when the sender is application limited, sending at a low rate.  {{?RFC2861}} essentially suggests that TCP's congestion window not be increased during application-limited periods when the congestion window is not being fully utilized.

-### Update

-A DCCP Congestion Control ID (CCID) specifying TCP-like behaviour ought to follow the method specified in this document.
-The current guidance relates only to {{?RFC2861}}.
+A DCCP CCID specifying TCP-like behaviour ought to follow the method specified in this document.
-The text in {{Section 5.1 of !RFC4341}} is updated by this document by adding the text in ({{rules}}) of this document to specify the management of the cwnd when the sender is rate-limited.
+The text in {{Section 5.1 of !RFC4341}} is updated by this document by adding the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.

-## TCP ("Reno" congestion control)
+## RFC 5681: TCP Congestion Control

-### Specification

-{{?RFC7661}} suggested there was no increase limitation in the standard TCP behavior (which {{?RFC7661}} changes), on page 4:

->Standard TCP does not impose additional restrictions on the growth of the congestion window when a TCP sender is unable to send at the maximum rate allowed by the cwnd.
-In this case, the rate-limited sender may grow a cwnd far beyond that corresponding to the current transmit rate, resulting in a value that does not reflect current information about the state of the network path the flow is using.
+{{!RFC5681}} specifies no cwnd increase limitation in the standard TCP behavior when a TCP sender is unable to send at the maximum rate allowed by the cwnd.

-### Implementation {#tcp-impl}

-- ns-2 allows cwnd to grow when it is rate-limited by rwnd.
-(Rate-limited by the sending application: not tested.)
-- Until release 3.42, ns-3 allowed cwnd to grow when rate-limited, either due to an application or rwnd limit.
-Since release 3.42, ns-3 TCP models conform to Rate-Limited Increase, following the current Linux TCP approach in this regard (see next bullet).
-- In Congestion Avoidance, Linux only allows the cwnd to grow when the sender is unconstrained.
+{{!RFC5681}} is updated by this document by adding the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.
-Before kernel version 3.16, this also applied to Slow Start.
-The check for "unconstrained" is performed by checking if FlightSize is greater or equal to cwnd.
-Since kernel version 3.16, which was published in August 2014, in Slow Start, the increase implements Rate-Limited Increase in the `tcp_is_cwnd_limited` function in `tcp.h`.

-### Assessment

-Linux currently implements a limit to cwnd growth in accordance with Rate-Limited Increase;
-in Slow Start, this limit follows the rule's upper limit, while in Congestion Avoidance, it is more conservative than Rate-Limited Increase.
-The specification and the ns-2 and (older) ns-3 implementations are in conflict with Rate-Limited Increase.

-## CUBIC

-### Specification
+## RFC 9002: The QUIC Transport Protocol

-{{Section 5.8 of !RFC9438}} says:
+{{Section 7.8 of !RFC9002}} states:

->Cubic doesn't increase cwnd when it's limited by the sending application or rwnd.

-### Implementation

-The description of Linux described in {{tcp-impl}} also applies to Cubic.

-### Assessment
+>When bytes in flight is smaller than the congestion window and sending is not pacing limited, the congestion window is underutilized.
+This can happen due to insufficient application data or flow control limits.
+When this occurs, the congestion window SHOULD NOT be increased in either slow start or congestion avoidance.

-Both the specification and the Linux implementation limit the cwnd growth in accordance with Rate-Limited Increase;
+This limits the cwnd growth in accordance with Rate-Limited Increase, but it is more conservative.

-in Congestion Avoidance, this limit is more conservative than Rate-Limited Increase, and in Slow Start, it implements the "maxFS" upper limit of Rate-Limited Increase.
+{{!RFC9002}} is updated by this document by adding the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.

-## The Stream Control Transmission Protocol (SCTP)
+## RFC 9260: The Stream Control Transmission Protocol (SCTP)

-### Specification

 {{Section 7.2.1 of !RFC9260}} says: